danieleteti/delphimvcframework/README.md

 ## Roadmap

 DelphiMVCFramework roadmap is always updated as-soon-as the features planned are implemented.
 Check the roadmap [here](roadmap.md).

-## Next Release: 3.3.0-fluorine-beta ("repo" version)

-The current beta release is named 3.3.0-fluorine-beta.
-If you want to stay on the-edge or just help the testers, clone the repo and start using it.
-Be warned: it may contains unstable code.

-## What's new in: 3.3.0-fluorine-beta ("repo" version)

-Nothing, so far

 ## Trainings, consultancy or custom development service
 As you know, good support on open source software is a must for professional users.